tpierrain/NFluent/ReadMe.md

 	var guitarHeroes = new[] { "Hendrix", "Paco de Lucia", "Django Reinhardt", "Baden Powell" };
     Assert.That(guitarHeroes.ContainsExactly("Hendrix", "Paco de Lucia", "Django Reinhardt", "Baden Powell"));

-(note: the Assert.That is part of the NUnit library)
+(note: the Assert.That is here part of the NUnit library)

 - - -